demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-add-session-target-to-target-group

 ***
-Add a target account to a target group.
+Add a target account to a target group

 #### Base Command